 City and town transport

-Motos and tuk-tuks are also useful for short tours and trips out of many towns (especially around the temples of Angkor, where tuk-tuks are the most commonly used form of transport) – we’ve given estimated costs throughout the Guide.
+Motos and tuk-tuks are the best way to travel in Cambodia for short tours and trips out of many towns.
+Tuk-tuks are the most popular form of transport around the temples of Angkor, while motos are sometimes the only way of visiting sites not accessible by sealed roads.
 Fares for longer hire periods will vary depending on what sort of mileage you’ll be doing and the state of the roads you’ll be travelling along.